radiantearth/stac-best-practices/best-practices-zarr.md

 - **Variable**: A named array
 - **Dimension**: The name of an axis of a multidimensional array (e.g., x, y, time, band)
-- **Coordinate Variable**: An array that provides coordinate values along a dimension
+- **Coordinate Variable**: A named array that provides coordinate values along a dimension
 - **Data Variable**: An array containing measured or derived data values

 ## General Rules